 The Collaborative has completed a strategic plan aimed at achieving an 8% reduction in preterm births and 4% reduction in infant mortality.
 To date, over 100 people and organizations across Hawaii have been involved, including physicians and clinicians, public health advocates, insurance providers and health care administrators.

 Our Work groups

-One of the major focus areas of the Infant Health & Safety work group of the Collaborative is to promote breastfeeding because it reduces infant mortality and improves health outcomes for both mothers and babies.
-Breastfeeding is a research-based strategy to improve health outcomes for both mother and baby and most importantly to reduce infant mortality.
-Although Hawaii has high initiation rates of breastfeeding, rates are challenged each time families go through critical transitions such as from birthing facility to home, returning to or starting school and work.
+One of the major focus areas of the Infant Health & Safety work group is to promote breastfeeding to reduce infant mortality and improve health outcomes for both mothers and babies.
+Although Hawaii has high initiation rates of breastfeeding, rates are challenged when families go through critical transitions such as from birthing facility to home, and returning to school or work.
 The Breastfeeding Life Cycle looks at these times of transition and identifies actionable ways to improve support in consumer education, professional training, workforce development, community support, and employment laws and policies.